Neomedes/bitburner/README.md

 These are:

-- ✅ Find best augments
+- ✅ Find best augments of all factions
 - ✅ Find best factions
-- ➡ List missing requirements to join factions
+- ✅ List missing requirements to join a factions
-- Find currently available PAL (for money, reputation)
+- ✅ Find currently available PAL (for money, reputation)
-- Consider pre-requisite augmentations in the buying order
+- ✅ Consider pre-requisite augmentations in the buying order
 - Find next level PAL (how much money and/or reputation is needed until the next best augmentations are available)

 ### More Cheap Data

+1. ✅ Basic Player data
-1. Player data: Periodically update the player data
+   1. Periodically update the player data
+   1. Money sources (`ns.getMoneySources()`)
+   1. Strategy data (what to do, settings for all scripts)
+1. ✅ Faction data
+1. Company data

-### Enhance Autostart
+### Enhance Autoplay

-1. Study Computer Science at Rothman University
+1. Start: Study Computer Science at Rothman University
-1. Do criminal activities in the slums
+1. Then do criminal activities in the slums
 1. Start hacknet
 1. Travel around the world to get Faction invitations
 1. Work for specific companies to get their Faction's invitation
 1. Consider different node phases:
    1. You have nothing => Start by

+The autoplay should be generally enhanced using a purpose system.
+There is always one goal: Defeat the world deamon.
+Therefore two things are needed:

+1. The red pill
+1. a huge hacking skill

+To get the red pill
+There the strategy splits, depending on the current situation of the player.
+It is always neccessary to determine the currently best available route.
+There is always a time x until the

 ## Current concepts